lekoala/silverstripe-excel-import-export/README.md

 ## Intro

-Replace all csv import/export functionnalities by Excel.
+Replace all csv import/export functionalities by Excel.
 Excel support is provided by PHPSpreadsheet.

 These changes apply automatically to SecurityAdmin and ModelAdmin through extension.